tmigone/goat-bot/README.md

 # goat-bot
 🐐goat-bot is the greatest Slack app ever made.
 It brings the magic of Lionel Messi into your Slack channels.
+Also, it's not really a bot... for now.

 ## Install instructions
 TODO